jnozzi/cocoadev.com/markdown/MapReduce.md

-With the increase in multi core machines and the example by google and their distributed General/MapReduce implementation( http://labs.google.com/papers/mapreduce.html ) why not have the same thing but on a local multiprocessor machine.
+With the increase in multi core machines and the example by google and their distributed MapReduce implementation( http://labs.google.com/papers/mapreduce.html ) why not have the same thing but on a local multiprocessor machine.

 **HOM integration**
 This also maps well onto HOM where a map, select and reduce message could distribute the calls automatically to all the different cores(threads).